arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 )
 ```

-As is clear from above `Prism` definition it gathers two concepts: pattern matching and constructor.
+As is clear from above `Prism` definition, it gathers two concepts: pattern matching and constructor.

-Like mentioned we can now operate on `NetworkResult` as if it were `Success`
+As mentioned, we can now operate on `NetworkResult` as if it were `Success`.

 ```kotlin:ank
 val networkResult = NetworkResult.Success("content")